-I hereby certify that the minor subdivision shown on this plat does not involve the creation of new public streets or any change in existing public streets, that the subdivision shown is in all respects in compliance with Appendix B of the Tarboro Town Code, and that therefore this plat has been approved by the Tarboro Planning Director, subject to its being recorded in the Edgecombe County Registry within sixty days of the date below.
+I hereby certify that the minor subdivision shown on this plat does not public streets or any change in existing public streets, that the subdivious compliance with Appendix B of the Tarboro Town Code, and that to approved by the Tarboro Planning Director, subject to its being record Registry within sixty days of the date below. vision shown is in all respects therefore this plat has been

+Date Administrator

 2. Certificate of Ownership:

-I hereby certify that I am the owner of the property described hereon, which property is within the subdivision regulation jurisdiction of the Town of Tarboro, and that I freely adopt this plan of subdivision.
+I hereby certify that I am the owner of the property described hereon, subdivision regulation jurisdiction of the Town of Tarboro, and that I for subdivision.

+Date Owner

 All current owners must sign.
 Please include signature and date lines for all owners

 3. County Mapper Certification

-I,, Review Officer of Edgecombe County, certify that the map or plat to which this certification is affixed meets all statutory requirements for recording.
-Date Owner
+I,, Review Officer of Edgecombe County, certify that certification is affixed meets all statutory requirements for recording

+Date Date Owner

-4. Certificate of Survey and Accuracy
+4. Certificate of Survey and Accur racy

-I,, certify that this s plat was drawn under my super vision from an actual survey made under my supervision (dee d description recorded in Book , Page , etc.) (other); that t the boundaries not surveyed ar re clearly indicated as drawn from information found in Book , Page ; that the ratio of precision as calculation is 1: ; that this plat was prepared in a accordance with G.S. § 47-30 as amended.
-Witness my original signature, registration number and seal, this day of , A.D., 19 ·
+I,, certify that this plat was drawn under my supervise made under my supervision (deed description recorded in Book, etc.) (other); that the boundaries not surveyed are of from information found in Book, Page as calculation is 1:; that this plat was prepared in accommended.
+Witness my original signature, registration number and segmended.
+Witness my original signature, Registered Land Surveyor , Page clearly indicated as drawn; that the ratio of precision cordance with G.S. § 47-30 as

-SEAL OR STAMP

-Registered Land Surveyor